Core guidance: Career development - training promotion and transfer.

-This guide calls you a worker if you are working for someone else (who this guide calls your employer) in a work situation.
-Most situations are covered, even if you don't have a written contract of employment or if you are a contract worker rather than an employee.
-Other types of worker such as trainees, apprentices and business partners is also covered.
-If you are not sure, check under 'work situation' in the Glossary.
+This guide calls you an employer if you are the person making decisions about what happens in a work situation.
+Most situations are covered, even if you don’t give your worker a written contract of employment or if they are a contract worker rather than a worker directly employed by you.
+Other types of worker such as trainees, apprentices and business partners are also covered.
 Sometimes, equality law only applies to particular types of worker, such as employees, and we make it clear if this is the case.

 Make sure you know what is meant by:

 - marriage and civil partnership